EvelynPloetz/Deep-LASI/docs/source/docu/manual.rst

    Activated cursors for (A-B) channel-specific selection in the green channel (A), in the red channel (B) and for (C) choosing the time window by start and stop value in which the FRET states and kinetics shall be evaluated.

-The selection process depends on the bleaching behavior of fluorophores and the SNR and quality, etc., of the trace.
-Detection channel selection is required to determine trace-depending correction factors automatically.
-If a correction factor can be calculated for a trace, its value will be shown in the **FRET control** box on the lower right corner.
-We advice to employ as many recorded traces for either of the analysis purposes (FRET evaluation or background correction factors analysis) to obtain a significant statistics later on for determining absolute distances after full data correction.
-We advice to always mark the time windows with active fluorophores with channel specific selectors first.
-A possible FRET evaluation should be selected lastly, as it is not always possible. :numref:`docu_selectors` provides an example for the three selector types available to evaluate a 2c ALEX trace and the outcome of such an analysis.
-Using the green selector (:numref:`docu_selectors`;A) the time window was marked in which, the green dye was active.
-The middle panel shows the time window, in which the red fluorophore was active (:numref:`docu_selectors`;B).
+ :numref:`docu_selectors` provides an example of the three selector types available to evaluate a 2c ALEX trace and the outcome of such an analysis.
+Using the green selector (:numref:`docu_selectors`; A) the time window was marked in which, the green dye was active.
+The middle panel shows the time window, in which the red fluorophore was active (:numref:`docu_selectors`; B).
 The general selector marks the time window for FRET evaluation.
-This time window is not extra visualized (:numref:`docu_selectors`;C).
+This time window is not extra visualized (:numref:`docu_selectors`; C).
 The FRET efficiency trace gets the selection until the first bleaching step, and this region will be added to the FRET histogram in the end.

 ..  _correction_factors:
 Correction factors determination
 ~~~~~~~~~~~~~~~~~~~~
+In real single-molecule FRET experiments, the intensity of the acceptor is biased from various sources.
+It needs to be corrected for direct excitation of the acceptor dye during green excitation, and spectral crosstalk from the donor molecule into the acceptor channel.
+Further more, we need to correct for the difference in detection sensitivity between the two fluorophores. *Deep-LASI* denotes as correction factors :

+..  csv-table:: Correction factors
+   :header: "Correction factor", "Description"
+   :widths: 50, 200

+   ":math:`\alpha_{XY}`", "Direct excitation of the acceptor fluorophore *Y* during excitation with *X*"
+   ":math:`\beta_{XY}`" , "Spectral crosstalk from the fluorophore *X* in the detector channel *Y*"
+   ":math:`\gamma_{XY}`", "Compensation for difference in detection sensitivities between Channels *X* and *Y*"

+   :math:`\alpha_{XY}`
+   :math:`\beta_{XY}`
+   :math:`\gamma_{XY}`

 *Deep-LASI* will use the first bleaching step to calculate the correction factors.
 If you want to select channel specific regions, press the numbers 1,2,… to indicate the channel with the same order you loaded the images, and then you can select the region by the cursor special to each channel like the example on figure 20 for the red channel as the second one.
 For other channels the cursor shows the other corresponding letters like B, G, and I.